Blue Wing Inn: Sonoma House / Blue Wing Inn

 The property was purchased from Ortega by James C. Cooper and Thomas Spriggs on August 15, 1849 (the transfer was witnessed by Vallejo).
 Cooper and Spriggs soon expanded the hotel to incorporate a gambling hall and a saloon.
 They added a second story with a wood-frame balcony and stairway to provide access to the second floor rooms.
 The building had the appearance of a typical Monterey Style adobe.
-In 1852 they completed a 35’ by 35’ two story adobe addition abutting the west end of the original structure.
-According to reports of travelers, The dining room and kitchen were located in the east room of the first floor.
+In 1852, they completed a 35’ by 35’ two story adobe addition abutting the west end of the original structure.
+According to reports of travelers, the dining room and kitchen were located in the east room of the first floor.
 The central room served as the gambling room and the westernmost housed the saloon and business office.
-One the second floor the west and central rooms housed overnight guests.
-For a time Cooper housed his family in the eastern room.
+On the second floor, the west and central rooms housed overnight guests.
+For a time, Cooper housed his family in the eastern room.

 The hotel was known as Sonoma House.
 This was the name of an earlier business that Cooper and a different partner had operated near the southeastern corner of the Sonoma's plaza.
 Thomas Spriggs died in May 1851 and soon thereafter the name of the inn was changed to Blue Wing Inn.
 The reason for the change isn't clearly known but there was a very popular saloon at 138 Montgomery Street in San Francisco and Cooper may have been wanting to take advantage of that popularity.
 Stories and myths about goings on at Sonoma House and the Blue Wing Inn are plentiful.
-Among the notables said to have stayed, gambled or drank there are Joseph Hooker, Philip Kearny, Ulysses S. Grant, William T. Sherman, John C. Fremont, Lotta Crabtree and Joaquin Murrieta.
+Among the notables said to have stayed, gambled, or drank there are Joseph Hooker, Philip Kearny, Ulysses S. Grant, William T. Sherman, John C. Fremont, Lotta Crabtree, and Joaquin Murrieta.

 Cooper and his family lived on a ranch he had purchased from Mariano Vallejo.
 He prospered from both the Inn and the ranch and became the second wealthiest man in Sonoma (after Vallejo).
 He was stabbed and killed on September 5, 1856, in a fight with D. M. Graham, the local schoolmaster.
 Graham had administered a severe whipping to Cooper's two sons.
 According to the San Francisco newspaper Daily Alta California, in stories published on September 8 and 13, the killing was determined to be in self-defense.

 Shortly before his death, Cooper sold the Blue Wing Inn to his attorney, State Senator Martin E. Cooke.
 After Cooke's death in 1858 the Inn went through a succession of owners.
 Patrick Hayne owned and operated the property as the "Blue Wing Tavern" until 1863 when the tavern was sold to Margaret Hayne who, with her husband, sold it to John Tivnen in 1867.